benjaminheng/knowledge-base/content/tech/delve-go-debugger.md

 - vscode-go doesn't use `config substitute-path`, but translates local <-> remote paths in the plugin layer.
 - Possible to use a similar approach with vscode-go, but ideally we should leverage dlv's `config substitute-path` option.
 - Might not be possible to do use the `substitute-path` option.
 It's probably the CLI client that is performing the translations, not the server.
 If that's the case then the vim-go plugin needs to be responsible for path substitution.
 Check with the mailing list.
 - Might also consider trying to automatically infer local and remote paths like [vscode-go#45](https://github.com/golang/vscode-go/issues/45).
-For the first pass we should prioritize a simple user-defined replacement.
+But for the first pass we should prioritize a simple user-defined replacement.